 Admissions .
 Financing Your Education

 We understand that paying for college is not easy.
-At the Cleveland Institute of Art, we pride ourselves in offering a personal touch to a potentially confusing process—financing your education.
-We are ready to clarify tricky topics, answer questions, discuss any concerns regarding your ability to afford CIA, or consider special financial situations.
+At the Cleveland Institute of Art, we pride ourselves in offering a personal approach to finance your education.
+We are ready to answer questions and discuss any concerns regarding your ability to afford CIA, or consider special financial situations.

-Our financial aid counselors are committed to helping you find ways to close the gap between the cost of attending the Institute and your ability to fund this education.
-We will work with you to craft a personalized financial aid package that combines any available Institute-sponsored aid, federal aid, scholarships, loans, and work study programs.
+Our Office of Financial Aid staff is committed to helping you find ways to close the gap between the cost of attending CIA and your ability to fund this investment in your future.
+We will work with you to craft a personalized financial aid package that combines College-sponsored aid, federal aid, scholarships, loans, and work-study programs.

 As you begin to make important choices, keep in mind these numbers:

 CIA is a private college and, unlike most public colleges, can reduce the cost of tuition based on a student's portfolio, academic and financial profile.
-See the three case studies below for more information, or download a PDF copy of our Affordability Brochure.
+These factors allow us to create a personalized financial aid plan to help you pursue your creative career.

 If you plan on studying abroad while remaining a degree-seeking student at CIA, it may be possible to receive financial aid through CIA.
 Most students will not be able to retain the same aid package when studying elsewhere (including CIA Merit scholarships), but certain types of aid and loans may be available.